planetruby/conferences/README.md

 # awesome-events

-A collection of awesome Ruby events (meetups, conferences, camps, etc.) around the world
+A collection of awesome Ruby events (meetups, conferences, camps, etc.) from around the world

 - [World](#world)
 - [Europe](#europe)